-In order to control for possible biases of attribute valence on memorability, we designed an AMT survey to choose antonyms for each of the attributes used by Oosterhof & Todorov (2008), Vokey & Read (1992) and our pilot experiment.
-Twenty workers were asked to select the best antonym for each attribute when describing a face, with the list of possible antonyms for each attribute chosen from Thesaurus.com (2013).
+Attribute antonyms survey.
+In order to control for possible biases of attribute valence on memorability, we designed an AMT survey to choose antonyms for each of the attributes used by Oosterhof and Todorov (2008), Vokey and Read (1992), and our pilot experiment.
+Twenty workers (consenting following the IRB guidelines) were asked to select the best antonym for each attribute when describing a face, with the list of possible antonyms for each attribute chosen from Roget's 21st Century Thesaurus (2013).
 The majority response was selected as the corresponding antonym for each attribute.